Vietnam.vn - Nền tảng quảng bá Việt Nam

 5.webp

-In May 1968, Mrs. Sau Trong was assigned to infiltrate the people and find food for the soldiers and guerrillas.
-One time, when the mission was not completed, her superiors asked her to stay behind, so she had to quickly bring grenades and documents hidden in a machine gun box.
-The next morning, the Americans flooded into the commune and coincidentally searched the place where Sau Trong hid the documents.
+In May 1968, Mrs. Sau Trong was assigned to infiltrate the people, looking for food for the soldiers and guerrillas.
+One time, when the mission was not yet completed, her superiors asked her to stay behind, so she had to quickly bring grenades and documents hidden in a machine gun box.
+The next morning, the Americans poured into the commune, coincidentally searching the place where Sau Trong hid the documents.

 6.webp